flyteorg/flyte/rfc/system/5741-binary-idl-with-message-pack.md

 ## 2 Motivation

-In Flytekit, when handling dataclasses, Pydantic base models, and dictionaries, we store data using a JSON string within Protobuf struct datatype.
+Currently, before this RFC, in flytekit, when handling dataclasses, Pydantic base models, and dictionaries, we store data using a JSON string within Protobuf struct datatype.

 This approach causes issues with integers, as Protobuf struct does not support int types, leading to their conversion to floats.